How many hashtags should you use on social media?

 All social media platforms use hashtags, but some more than others.
 The main channels for hashtags are Twitter, Instagram and Pinterest.
 Although you can use hashtags on Facebook, it’s not something that is commonly used.

 The most important thing is to remember someone might search for a hashtag – this is the whole point of hashtags.
 For example, a couple planning their wedding might search Instagram or Pinterest for #WeddingIdeas.
 They are probably not, however, going to search for #WeddingDressSale7January2021.
 Make your hashtags are short and snappy and consider whether someone might search for that term.

 There have been recent studies about the effect of hashtags on social media engagement.
 Follow these rules:

-Don’t use hashtags on Facebook, unless it’s part of your brand or you’re using it like a title, for example ‘Our #WeddingDressOfTheWeek is…’.
+- Don’t use hashtags on Facebook, unless it’s part of your brand, you are contributing to a campaign or you’re using it as a title, for example, ‘Our #WeddingDressOfTheWeek is…’.
 If in doubt, don’t use hashtags on Facebook.

 How can I find relevant hashtags for my posts?